 Your question: Why do I need to settle it?
 I will be back anyways.

 Louis and I both didn’t know about this until his salary for his final month was withheld from him.
 He had to settle his income tax and obtain the tax clearance letter in order to receive his final month’s salary.

 Depending on different LHDN offices, the documents they require will be slightly different.
 I read online that some require your passport.
-Prepare extra because you never know what they’ll need.
-I find reading Maccablo‘s article extremely helpful.
+Always prepare extra because you never know what they’ll need.
+Read Maccablo‘s article as we found it extremely helpful.

 #2: First week accommodation in New Zealand